You know when you see pictures of something and become so obsessed with seeing it, that when you finally do it turns out to be a total letdown?

 When is the best time of year to visit the Tunnel of Love?

 As the main reason to visit Klevan is to see the Tunnel of Love in all its green glory, you’ll want to get the timing right!
 The best time, therefore, is the end of spring (mid/end-May) and the early part of the summer.
 During this time, the greenery still looks fresh, not too dry or yellowish, as it can be by the end of the summer.
 If you manage to catch some golden autumnal colours, it would also look gorgeous at that time (although I’m not convinced some of the images I’ve seen haven’t been photoshopped a tad!).
 However, by the time the leaves drop, I can’t imagine there’s much of a tunnel left to see.
 Winter could go one of two ways – if it’s a snowy winter, you’ll capture a perfect winter wonderland.
 That’s rather hard to predict though and you could end up with photos of a few damp branches instead!

 And now for the really boring bit.
 Unless you are planning a trip to the Tunnel of Love, you’ll probably want to skip through this part!

 How to get to the Tunnel of Love on public transport

 It’s fairly easy to visit the Tunnel of Love by public transport – it’s not difficult, but it is time-consuming considering an hour or two in Klevan is probably sufficient for most people.
-Coming from Kiev or Lviv, you will have to first get to Rivne or Lutsk and probably overnight there.
-This map also shows Klevan and the Tunnel of Love’s location in relation to Kiev and Lviv (click on it to open in Google maps).
+Coming from Kyiv or Lviv, you will have to first get to Rivne or Lutsk and probably overnight there.
+This map also shows Klevan and the Tunnel of Love’s location in relation to Kyiv and Lviv (click on it to open in Google maps).

 The part of the railway tracks over which the tunnel has grown is a short walk from the centre of Klevan, a small town that until a few years ago had probably never seen a foreign tourist.
 Wherever you are coming from in Ukraine, you will need to get to Klevan.